Intelligent Earth (UKRI CDT in AI for the Environment)

 Other qualifications, evidence of excellence and relevant experience

-- The programme aims to develop and apply AI and candidates should have strong quantitative skills.
+- The course aims to develop and apply AI and candidates should have strong quantitative skills.
 Therefore, as a minimum applicants should have maths skills equivalent to UK A-level or to have done maths as part of their course.

 - Candidates will need to demonstrate a broad interest in some or all of the five Intelligent Earth themes: Climate, Biodiversity, Natural Hazards, Environmental Solutions, and Core AI Research in their personal statement and interview.